As pet owners, we want the best for our pets. Especially when it comes to their health.

 So, I spent days on end researching cannabis, CBD, and these new pet supplements, desperate to make sure they were safe to use on Rosie.

-I also hounded my vet on multiple occasions, asking him to review the info I found with me and give me his opinion.
+I also phoned by vet a bunch of times, asking him to review the info I found with me and give me his opinion.

 Today, I’ve decided to save other pet owners this trouble and created this site dedicated to sharing information about CBD and cannabis supplements for pets.